joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/es/2026/06/28/espanol/cultura/biblioteca-franklin-libros-sexualidad.html

 **Pride March Caps Joyous New York June While Threats Mount**\
-`The annual celebration of the L.G.B.T.Q. community comes as the Trump administration has targeted several New York City hospitals that have provided care for transgender young people.`\
+`The annual celebration of the L.G.B.T.Q. community began Sunday in a city that has been targeted by the Trump administration but also buoyed by optimism in recent weeks.`\
 https://www.nytimes.com/2026/06/28/nyregion/nyc-pride-parade-march.html

 **What’s the Hottest Spot in New York for Campaigning?
 The Club.**\